CSAFE-ISU/cmcR/cran-comments.md

 or if those are not available: authors (year) <https:...>
 with no space after 'doi:', 'arXiv:', 'https:' and angle brackets for auto-linking.
-(If you want to add a title as well please put it in quotes: "Title")'
+(If you want to add a title as well please put it in quotes: "Title")"

- I have added to the description appropriate links to Song (2013) (note that the URL is the only available identifying information, so I had to use it instead of a DOI, etc.) and Tong et al. (2015) (which does have a DOI).
+* I have added to the description appropriate links to Song (2013) (note that the URL is the only available identifying information, so I had to use it instead of a DOI, etc.) and Tong et al. (2015) (which does have a DOI).

-'\dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.
+"\dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.
 That's why wrapping examples in \dontrun{} adds the comment ("# Not run:") as a warning for the user.